-- 1. Close pilot system ball valve, if so equipped. - 2.
-Turn the adjusting screw of the flow control valve fully clockwise, then back it off three full turns. - 3.
+- 1. Close pilot system ball valve on opening line, if so equipped. - 2.
+Turn the adjusting screw of both needle valves fully clockwise, then back them off three full turns. - 3.
 Start pump.
 If ball valve closed (Step 1), the valve will remain closed.
 If not equipped with ball valve, the valve will open. - 4.
 Carefully loosen one of the pipe plugs in the main valve bonnet until fluid appears around the threads.
 When only clear fluid (no air) is discharging, retighten the plug. - 5.
 Open the pilot system ball valve and observe that the main valve opens. - 6.
 Shut down the pump and observe that the main valve closes. - 7.
-Start and stop pump several times as required to properly set the flow control valve to reduce startup surges to an acceptable level.
+Start and stop pump several times as required to properly set the needle valves to reduce surges to an acceptable level.
 Clockwise adjustment decreases opening speed; counterclockwise adjustment increases opening speed.
-CAUTION: Never close the flow control valve fully.
-To do so will prevent the main valve from opening at all.
+CAUTION: Never close the needle valves fully.
+To do so will prevent the main valve from operating.